top of page

 Sharing

 Once the story and the photographs are agreed upon by the carer we want to share them with anyone that will listen!
 We know that carers are truly amazing individuals.
-Each story so far, told in words and pictures, has been incredibly powerful.
+Each story so far, told in words and photographs, has been incredibly powerful.
 We want to teach the public that this invisible army are working day and night with little or no support, keeping the person they care for healthy, happy, and safe.

 We are always looking for opportunities to shout about unpaid carers!